open-contracting-extensions/ocds_lots_extension/README.md

 ## Related Lot

-The relatedLot property is available for:
+The relatedLots property is available for:

 * items
 * documents